IRPIhydrology/STREAM/README.rst

         See for example the "topology_Mississippi.csv" file provided for the Mississippi river basin.

-3. Calibration of the model.
+3. **Calibration of the model**

 To calibrate the model, please follow the instruction below:

 	   [X_OPT]=cal_STREAM_semidistributed(input,BAS_PAR,EBRR_BASPAR,sez_outlet,bas_check,ID_bas_app)